Petros89/Human-Behavior-Recognition/README.md

 # Human-Behavior-Recognition

 ## description
 - Real-time video streaming for automated human subtle behavior recognition.
+The framework uses an open source library to track the facial feature points and the rigid body face transformations on each frame.
+Unlike activity recognition tasks, where the algorithm can only globally recognize  a certain activity (i.e soccer, basketball, running, etc),  the proposed behavioral recognition framework buffers local spatio-temporal vectors to detect and track subtle movements to perceive human behavior.

 ## code